jkuusto/rpg-random-encounters/README.md

 $ cd <repository-directory>
 ```

-Before proceeding, ensure that the database is running:
+Before proceeding, ensure that the database service is running:
 ```
 $ sudo service postgresql status
+PS> Get-Service -Name postgresql-x64-<version>
 ```
-If the database isn't running, start it with:
+If the database service isn't running, start it with:
 ```
 $ sudo service postgresql start
+PS> Start-Service -Name postgresql-x64-<version>
 ```

-If you want to create a new database for this app, access psql and type:
+If you want to create a new database for this app, go to psql and type:
 ```
 user=# CREATE DATABASE newdbname;
 ```